komeg1/cs2res_fix/README.md

 Additionaly, when you enter the CS2 options in game, it will still say the wrong info (e.g. resolution 1366x768 instead of the one you set).
 It seems to be a visual bug.

 The app may contain some bugs.
 It was made quickly to fix the problem.
-If you encounter any big bug, use the issues tab.
+If you encounter any big bug, contact me on Discord - komeg1, [Steam](https://steamcommunity.com/profiles/76561198173528881/) or use the issues tab.

 And finally -
 I don't believe it's bannable.
 However, **use it at own risk**.